A lot of things change very quickly when you retire, and your investing strategy is no different.

 Minimizing fees is critical to optimizing your investments at any phase of life, and retirement is no different.
 Actively managed funds tend to have more fees than passive ones that mirror a benchmark, such as the S&P; 500.

-If you choose to keep funds with high fees in your portfolio, calculate how much the fees cost you long-term and ensure that the performance justifies the extra expense.
+If you choose to keep funds with high fees in your portfolio, calculate the long-term costs and ensure that the performance justifies the extra expense.

 Consider downsizing your home